storageos/storageos.github.io/_includes/k8s/bestpractices/swarm-nodes.md

 ## StorageOS in Docker EE

-It is recommended to use Kubernetes nodes to provision Stateful workloads as the running of StorageOS is not supported in Swarm nodes.
+StorageOS does not support running on either Swarm nodes or mixed (Kubernetes and Swarm) nodes.
 StorageOS volumes have to be provisioned and used from Kubernetes nodes.